mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Mekee is a sparsely populated subsector marked by two stellar chasms and no fewer than eight small stellar clusters, each of which is referred to as a ‘county’ by the vacant office of the subsector duke.
-Mekee’s previous duke was killed in a duel with a high-ranking member of the peerage from Fornast.
+Mekee is a sparsely populated subsector marked by two stellar chasms and no fewer than eight small stellar clusters, each of which is referred to as a 'county' by the vacant office of the subsector duke.
+Mekee's previous duke was killed in a duel with a high-ranking member of the peerage from Fornast.
 Duelling is frowned upon in the Core but reversion to the barbaric